Poll: Virginia Governor Race Remains Tight, 10% of Voters Undecided

 “This is a nagging and growing liability for McAuliffe,” the memo says.

 The survey also asked respondents to gauge their favorability of the candidates.
-According to the results, 48 percent labeled McAullife as “favorable,” compared to 45 percent who said the same of Youngkin.
+According to the results, 48 percent labeled McAuliffe as “favorable,” compared to 45 percent who said the same of Youngkin.
 Notably, a plurality of voters, 30 percent, identified jobs and the economy as the most pressing issue in Virginia today, while 28 percent said the coronavirus and vaccinations.

 The survey, taken September 17-19, 2021, among 700 likely voters in Virginia, has a margin of error of +/- 3.7 percent.